lookit/lookit-docs/docs/source/frame-dev-creation.rst

 Include a screenshot in your frame documentation if possible!
-If your frame kind is ``exp-smithlab-monkey-game``, name the screenshot ``exp-player/screenshots/ExpSmithlabMonkeyGame.png`` (i.e., go from dashes to CamelCase).
+If your frame kind is ``exp-smithlab-monkey-game``, name the screenshot ``exp-player/screenshots/Exp-smithlab-monkey-game.png`` (i.e., capitalize just the first letter).
 For a simple frame, an actual screenshot is fine.
 If there are several "phases" to your frame or different ways it can work, you may want to make a diagram instead.
 When you run ``yarn run docs``, this screenshot gets copied over to the YUIdoc theme for the project and to the ``docs/assets`` directory.
 The former is used locally, the latter